 There are multiple indicators to let you know that your iOS screen is being recorded.
 The icon from the Control Center will turn red, and there will be a blue bar below the status bar that says, “Recording [time].”

 To stop recording your iPhone screen, just swipe up to launch Control Center and tap on the Screen Recording icon again.
 You will also get a notification that says, “Screen Recording video saved to Photos.”

 To retrieve and manage all your recordings, open the Photos app, and it should appear on your Camera Roll.

 There are pros and cons of using third-party apps and the native screen recording in iOS 11.
-One of hand, you have a stable screen recorder but not a lot of features.
+On the one hand, you have a stable screen recorder.
+On the other hand, you don’t have access to a lot of features.
 Apps like AirShou, BB Rec, and EveryCord are more flexible but offers a complex way of installing them.